jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

 **Documentation Distinction:**
 - **SPRINT_LOG.md:** What was built, how it was implemented, mission status
 - **BREACH_NET.md:** Problems we hit, why they occurred, how we solved them, key learnings
-- **RESUME_HERE.md:** Quick reference for current state and next steps
+- **PRO_PLAN_COST_BENEFIT.md:** Cost-benefit analysis for infrastructure decisions (reference)

 **Before Starting New Mission:**
-1. ✅ Review `docs/SPRINT_LOG.md`
+1. ✅ Review `docs/SPRINT_LOG.md` for current mission status
-2. ✅ Review `docs/BREACH_NET.md`
+2. ✅ Review `docs/BREACH_NET.md` for recent solutions and blockers
-3. ✅ Review `docs/RESUME_HERE.md` for quick status
+3. ✅ Review recent git commits for latest changes
-4. ✅ Review any mission-specific plan
-5. ✅ Confirm git status is clean
+4. ✅ Confirm git status is clean
-6. ✅ Identify user actions required
+5. ✅ Identify user actions required

 **⚠️ Important Notes:**
 - **Homepage URL:** The `package.json` homepage field is set to `https://aire-mini.vercel.app` (Vercel deployment URL).
 This will be updated to `https://striveos.io` when Mission 8.5 (Custom Domain Configuration) is completed.
 - **Vercel Functions:** Utility files are in `lib/api/` (NOT `api/lib/`) to prevent Vercel from auto-detecting them as serverless functions.
 See BREACH_NET.md Vortex #3.
 - **Vercel Cron Jobs:** Hobby accounts are limited to daily cron jobs.
 Pro plan required for cron jobs running more frequently (e.g., every 5 minutes).
-See BREACH_NET.md for notification system details.
+See BREACH_NET.md and PRO_PLAN_COST_BENEFIT.md for details.
+- **Vercel Pro Plan:** Currently active for 5-minute cron jobs.
+See PRO_PLAN_COST_BENEFIT.md for cost-benefit analysis and decision framework.
 - **GitHub Repository:** `https://github.com/jonmayo7/aire-mini`

 This approach ensures continuity without relying on conversation history.